 Property, plant and equipment are stated at historical cost.
 The church chappel is a prefabricated wooden building which has been imported from Russia and set up on land donated by the Archbishop of Cyprus.
-The chapel is not depreciated.
+The chapel is not depreciated, as it is still under construction.